cowniflow/TLM/README.md

 ## Running the scripts

 The python scripts can be executed using shell scripts that contain timestep, variant, paths to initialization data, forcing and parameter files, and other parameter.
-If the python scripts shall be executed from an IDE, the paths / parameter from the shell scripts need to be put into the code directly.
+If the python scripts shall be executed from an IDE, the paths and parameter from the shell scripts need to be put into the code directly.

 ### run_parametarization.sh

 Shell script to execute parameterization.py.
 Needs following input:
 - A: size of the study region
-- lake_file: path and file name for the data file with lake areas (.nc)
+- lake_file: path and file name for the data file with lake  in the form of TODO (.nc)
-- climate_data: path and file name for the file with data for one climate varialbe (.txt)
+- climate_data: path and file name for the file with data for one climate variable (.txt)
-- subset_file (OPTIONAL): path and file name for file with lake IDs for an area within lake_file area (.shp)
+- subset_file (OPTIONAL): path and file name for file with a subset of lake IDs from lake_file (.shp or .gpkg)
-- drainage_file (OPTIONAL): path and file name for file with drainage events in form of Chen et al 2023 (.shp)
+- drainage_file (OPTIONAL): path and file name for file with drainage events in form of Chen et al 2023 (.shp or .gpkg)

 ### run_tlm.sh